geocolumbus/geocolumbus.github.io/about.md

 permalink: /about/
 ---

 I am a Web and Mobile Application developer who lives in Worthington, Ohio.
 My professional focus is on library information systems.
-I've worked with Java, Spring, PhoneGap, Objective-C, Android Java, IntelliJ IDE's, JIRA, node (and all that implies), etc.
+I've worked with Java, Spring, PhoneGap, Objective-C, Android Java, node and whatever else is needed to get the job done.
+I develop with IntelliJ IDE's on MacOS.
+I use an iPhone, although I like my Kindle(s).

 The latest mobile app I contributed to was released to the App Stores in August, 2017.
 OCLC's Digby ([Apple App Store](https://itunes.apple.com/us/app/digby-by-oclc/id1248373800?mt=8), [Google Play Store](https://play.google.com/store/apps/details?id=org.oclc.digby&hl=en)) is a staff application for Librarians who use OCLC's [Worldshare Management Services](https://www.oclc.org/en/worldshare-management-services.html).
 Digby was written using the PhoneGap framework.